pytorch/text/CONTRIBUTING_DATASETS.md

 We use mocking to implement end-2-end testing for the implemented dataset.
 We avoid testing using a real dataset since it is expensive to download and/or cache the dataset for testing purposes.

-To implement the dataset test, create the corresponding testing file `test_<datasetname>.py` under tests/datasets directory.
+To implement the dataset test, create the corresponding testing file `test_<datasetname>.py` under `tests/datasets` directory.
 Do the following:

-- Create a function `_get_mock_dataset` that writes the replica of the dataset (albeit with a much smaller number of samples, typically 10) in a temporary directory and returns the dataset samples for comparison during testing
+- Create a function `_get_mock_dataset` that writes a replica of the dataset (albeit with a much smaller number of samples, typically 10) in a temporary directory and returns the dataset samples for comparison during testing
 - Create the dataset test class `Test<DataSetName>` that tests implementation on following two accounts:
   - Samples returned on iterating over the dataset
   - Dataset returned by passing split argument as `tuple` and as `str`

-For detailed examples on how to write the test, please follow the existing test suite under tests/datasets directory.
+For detailed examples on how to write the test, please follow the existing test suite under `tests/datasets` directory.

 For additional reference, you may also refer to [github issue #1493](https://github.com/pytorch/text/issues/1493) where we migrated testing of all the datasets from real datasets (that were cached) to mocked one.

-Contribute
+### Contribute

 Simply create the PR and the torchtext team will help with reviews and get it landed on to the main branch!